AbbasAkbar1221/log-scope/README.md

 - **Database Storage**: Logs are stored in MongoDB with fields such as `timestamp`, `level`, `message`, `source`.
 - **Search and Indexing**: Efficiently search and filter logs in the database using timestamp ranges and other filters.
 - **File Upload**: Allows users to upload log files using `multer` and process them in various formats.
+-  **Pagination**: Implements pagination for search results, making it easier for users to navigate large datasets efficiently.

  ## ⚙️ Setup Instructions
  Follow these steps to set up the project locally on your machine and use Postman to interact with the API: